annettewilliamsoutsystems/docs-product/src/develop/ui/patterns/mobile/carousel.md

 ![](images/Carousel_before_after_2.png)

-### Using the Carousel Inside Columns
+### Using the Carousel Pattern inside the Columns Pattern

-If you want to use a Carousel inside any [Columns pattern](<columns.md>) , you must fix the columns’ overflow, by adding this style to the CSS:
+To use the Carousel Pattern inside any Columns Pattern , you must fix the columns’ overflow, by adding the following style to the CSS:

     .col {